Jigsaw (Saw character): Apprentices

-Logan Nelson: John's first "apprentice".
-Logan served in the Iraq War with the United States armed forces, where he was kidnapped and tortured by the enemy.
-Some time afterward, his wife Christine was murdered by Edgar Munsen, a criminal allowed to walk free by the corrupt Detective Brad Halloran.
-While working at a hospital, Logan was responsible for mislabeling John's x-rays, which resulted in his cancer not being diagnosed until it had become terminal.
-Logan was kidnapped alongside four others in a barn by John, but did not regain consciousness during the first game until he had no time to save himself.
-John, deciding that this would make Logan's game unwinnable, saved him from almost imminent death.

 Theatrical robe

 John is usually seen wearing a black theatrical robe with a large hood and red lining when running traps or abducting victims.
-On the commentary track for the first Saw film, it was explained that the producers originally wanted Jigsaw to have the red robe with black interior.
-Thinking that the red robe was too vibrant for the film, they reversed the robe to make it black with red interior.
+On the commentary track for the first Saw film, it was revealed that the producers originally wanted Jigsaw to have a red robe with a black interior.
+Thinking that the red robe was too vibrant for the film, they soon reversed the robe to make it black with a red interior.
 Amanda wore a similar robe in Saw III in an attempt to symbolically emulate her mentor.

-Although Hoffman, while wearing the pig mask, always wore the dark blue rain parka he'd worn since the murder of Seth Baxter, further illustrating the gap between him and John.
-Also, both Pighead and Pighead II wear similar robes to John, the only difference being that the Pighead robe is red.
+On the other hand, Mark Hoffman always wore the dark blue rain parka he'd worn since the murder of Seth Baxter when he donned the pig mask, further illustrating the gap between him and John.
+Both Pighead and Pighead II wear similar robes to John, with the only difference being that the Pighead robe is red.